Mammoth Mountain: Volcanic gas discharge

-Measurements around the lake found that restrooms and tents had a greater than 1% concentration (toxic) and a deadly 25% concentration of in a small cabin. concentrations of less than 1% are typical and healthy in most soils; however, soil concentrations of in the tree-kill areas ranged from 20% to 90%.
-This overabundance of was found to be the cause of the tree-kills because tree roots need to absorb O_{2} directly and the high level reduced available O_{2}.
-Researchers also determined that Mammoth releases about 1300 ST of every day.
+In 1999, measurements of the Horseshoe Lake area recorded concentrations of 2% in the visitor restroom, 25% in the snow cabin, and up to 60% in tree-wells within the dead-zone.
+In 1995, it was estimated that 1200 metric tons of were released per day.
+There is evidence that the rate of discharge has been declining, down to ~10 metric tons per day in 2010, with emissions peaking in 1991.

 As of 2023, the concentration of carbon dioxide in soil gas at Mammoth Mountain was being monitored on a continuous, year-round basis at Horseshoe Lake, according to the U.S. Geological Survey, at a site where tree root suffocation was observed.

-The most likely sources of the are degassing of intruded magma and gas release from limestone-rich metasedimentary rocks that are heated by magmatic intrusions.
-The remarkable uniformity in chemical and isotopic composition of the and accompanying gases at different locations around Mammoth Mountain indicates that there may actually be a large reservoir of gas deep below the mountain from which gas escapes along faults to the surface.
+The originates from the degassing of magmatic carbonate metasedimentary rocks below the caldera.
+The uniformity in chemical and isotopic composition of the and accompanying gases at different locations around Mammoth Mountain indicates that there may be a large reservoir of gas deep below the mountain, from which gas escapes along faults to the surface.
 Measurements of helium emissions support the theory that the gases emitted in the tree kill area have the same source as those discharged from Mammoth Mountain Fumarole.

-There is evidence, published in 2007, that the rate of discharge has been declining, with emissions peaking in 1991.

-Ski patrol fatalities incident
+Ski patrol fatality incidents

 In April 2006, three members of the Mammoth Mountain Ski Area ski patrol died while on duty when a fumarole caused a snow bridge to collapse under the patrollers.
 The 2005/2006 winter season delivered significant snow depth of 52 ft.
-As the ski patrollers assessed the fumarole for skier safety, the perimeter snow collapsed, dropping the patrollers 21 ft into the bottom of the fumarole, exposing them to extremely high levels of carbon dioxide.
-It is unclear if they died as a result of the fall or as a result of the gas.
+As the ski patrollers assessed the fumarole for skier safety, the perimeter snow collapsed below two patrollers, James Juarez and John "Scotty" McAndrews, who fell 21 ft into the bottom of the fumarole, exposing them to extremely high levels of carbon dioxide.
+A third patroller, Charles Walter Rosenthal, attempted to rescue them, entering the fumarole with a small bottle of oxygen for the fallen patrollers but none for himself.
+Another rescuer, Jeff Bridges, donned an oxygen mask and entered the fumarole but was also overcome.
+A third rescuer, Steve McCombs, entered with a rope and was able to rescue Bridges, but Juarez, McAndrews, and Rosenthal died of asphyxiation.
+A stone monument on the east side of Upper Road Runner serves as a memorial.

+On February 14, 2025, two Mammoth Mountain ski patrollers, including Claire Murphy, were caught in an avalanche while attempting avalanche mitigation.
+The avalanche occurred due to an atmospheric river storm that caused around 6 feet of snow to fall within 36 hours.
+One patroller was recovered at the scene uninjured, while Claire Murphy was hospitalized with serious injuries and later died.
+An official statement on the Mammoth Mountain website read: "It is with the heaviest of hearts that we share the Mammoth Mountain Ski Patroller, Claire Murphy, who was hospitalized last Friday, passed away as a result of her injuries."

+On December 26, 2025, two ski patrollers were caught in an avalanche, again while attempting avalanche mitigation.
+One patroller recovered from his injuries, but Cole Murphy, age 30, died from his injuries.